tq-systems/ci-meta-tq/README.md

 ## Foreword

 This repo contains setup, configuration and dependencies use to build and test the meta-tq hardware support layer.
-All Yocto Project / Open Embedded layers the build depends on, are included as git submodules, to allow reproducible builds.
+All Yocto Project / OpenEmbedded layers the build depends on, are included as git submodules, to allow reproducible builds.

 Clone this repo using `git clone --branch=<branch-name> --recurse-submodules <url>`